Giuseppescaffid1/Leaves-Image-Classification-using-Neural-Networks/README.md

 training and hyperparameter tuning techniques as methods to improving the performan- ce of CNN models for image classification tasks

-The model implemented in this repositories concerns Binary Classification model using CNN while the next model will be implemente in antoher github repo.
+The model implemented in this repositorie concerns Binary Classification model using CNN while the next model will be implemente in antoher github repo.